uasal/spacehardwarehandbook-public/Reports/Radiation/Readme.md

 ## Orbital Radiaition Reports Directory
 The following is a listing of reports found in this directory, along with their abstracts.

-### Comparison of Orbital Proton Fluuences For Proposed STP: Pearl Mission Orbits
+### Comparison of Orbital Proton Fluences For Proposed STP: Pearl Mission Orbits

 This paper compares proton fluxes for four proposed STP:Pearl mission orbits: the OHB Aero- space MEO orbit; the Molniya HEO orbit; the TESS P/2 HEO orbit, and the Spitzer Earth Trailing